 - Very, very, very high-end properties: Prospects expect a personal showing if the property caters to the 1%.
 You should anticipate fewer inquiries for luxury rentals.

 - Out-of-state inquiries: They may visit for only a couple of days during a “house-hunting” trip.
 If your property is one of their top choices and your showing schedule does not fit with their timeframe, then you may want to consider an exception.

 - Qualified and pre-approved applicants: If a prospect cannot make any of your showings but completes the application, then you may want to consider an exception based on their intent.

 - Broker-dominated areas: If your city is broker-dominated (where agents personally tour prospects), then it is a different model.

-You lose money every day that your property is on the market.
-You and your agents should have a solid and streamlined process to take leads and convert them into qualified applicants.
+Rental owners lose money every day the property is on the market.
+REALTORS® and owners should have a solid and streamlined process to take leads and convert them into qualified applicants.
 Open houses do not capture lead information very well.
 And, individual showings can make the process long and time intensive.